 You're Invited: HAF’s Annual Silicon Valley Gala

 First stop Tri Valley, second stop Sacramemto, last stop Silicon Valley!
 Join us to conclude California’s Hindu American journey at HAF’s Annual Silicon Valley Gala.
-Get ready for an evening of delicious food and entertainment from the best in the valley, conversations with filmmaker Shalini Kantayya on her Hindu American journey, and updates on HAF’s advocacy efforts.
+Get ready for an evening of delicious food and entertainment from the best in the valley, and updates on HAF’s advocacy efforts.

 Date: Sunday, September 22, 2019

 Place: India Community Center, 525 Los Coches Street, Milpitas, California 95035

 - General admission: $150

 - Exclusive table of 10: $2000